Don't Say Good Luck: Production

 In April 2025, the film's title Don't Say Good Luck was announced, it would be directed by Julia Hart, co-produced by Hart, Jordan Horowitz and Adam Sandler, starring Sunny Sandler and distributed by Netflix.
-In June 2025, Deadline Hollywood confirmed that Melanie Lynskey, Max Greenfield, Stephanie Beatriz, Bebe Neuwirth, and Steve Buscemi have joined the cast.
+In June 2025, Deadline Hollywood confirmed that Melanie Lynskey, Max Greenfield, Stephanie Beatriz, Bebe Neuwirth, and Steve Buscemi had joined the cast.
 In August, Jack Champion joined the cast.

-Principal photography began in July 2025, in New Jersey.
+Principal photography began in July 2025 coinciding with another Happy Madison–production starring Sandler's sister Sadie, Roommates (2026) in New Jersey.

+Release

+Don't Say Good Luck was released on Netflix worldwide on August 14, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 11 critics, indicating "generally favorable" reviews.